Hallux Rigidus / Limitus

 What is Hallux Rigidus / Limitus?

 Hallux Rigidus and Hallux Limitus are disorders of the joint of the big toe.
-In Hallux Limitus the mobility of the joint is limited, while in Hallux Rigidus the joint has become stiff and almost unable to move.
-This often results from wear and tear (osteoarthritis), overuse or previous injuries.
+In Hallux Limitus, the joint's mobility is limited, while in Hallux Rigidus, the joint has become stiff and almost unable to move.
+This is often caused by wear and tear (osteoarthritis), overuse or previous injuries.

 Complaints